wrex/bunzu.doiwalters.com/src/pages/en/j-grammar.md

 adult understanding of concepts).

 We're also only diagramming structure (syntax), not meaning (semantics).
-One doesn't need deep nuanced understanding of Japanese to make sense of these diagrams.
+One doesn't need a deep, nuanced understanding of Japanese to make sense of these diagrams, but the words themselves should help to explain the ideas displayed by a diagram (how the words are used and what affects what).

+As long as you can recognize "things" vs. "actions/existence" vs. "modifiers", the diagrams should make some sense.

-This _doesn't_ mean it's easy, though!
+This _doesn't_ mean it's easy to _create_ accurate diagrams, though!

 Japanese grammar and syntax is quite complex in its own right.
 It often differs from English grammar in quite subtle ways.

 Worse, explaining things in one language by using another can introduce all sorts of unintended confusion.
 Like it or not, the languages we speak literally train